Pyrofoux/Drowsy/README.md

 Below is an english summary.

-For any questions, contact me at <yrabii@ensc.fr>, or on **Twitter**.
+For any questions, contact me at <yrabii@ensc.fr>, or on [Twitter](https://twitter.com/Pyrofoux).
 I'm currently looking for opportunities to study AI and Computational Creativity, especially a PhD.
 Please get in touch !

 *Made in  3 months, during 2nd year of engineering school, at the École Nationale Supérieure de Cognitique (Bordeaux, 2019)*